-Every tethered shooter is familiair with the three Next Capture tools in Capture One Pro, for Adjustments, Location, and Naming
+Every tethered shooter is familiar with the three Next Capture tools in Capture One Pro, for Adjustments, Location, and Naming

-In case you need explanation on these indispensible tethering tools, please refer to Capture One Tethering Explained.
+In case you need an explanation on these indispensable tethering tools, please refer to Capture One Tethering Explained.

 Capture One Studio adds three new Next Capture tools to your tethered workflow, for Backup, Keywords, and Metadata.